 - For smaller sculptural work, place your art on a flat surface with a neutral colored background

 - Don’t place your art too close to the background, give it some space

 - If your art is small enough and you want even diffused light, use a tabletop soft-box

-- Then move around one of the lights to start creating shadows, once you have reached a desired shadow leave the light and begin shooting
+- Then move around one of the lights to start creating shadows, once you have reached the desired shadow leave the light and begin shooting

 - Some pieces of art need three lights to create dimensionality.
 If needed, add a third light.